 This is why EVA grips are used in countries with beautiful forests even through their winter seasons.

 One of the essential tools you will use when visiting any polar area will be a set of trekking poles with EVA grips.
 You may even be ridiculed for using rubber or cork-gripped trekking poles in these areas.

 What Makes EVA Grips Durable?

-EVA is a synthetic material that has an exceptionally low freeze point and a low melting point, with the overall feel of the material feeling like rubber.
+EVA is a synthetic material with an exceptionally low freeze point and a low melting point, with the overall feel of the material feeling like rubber.

-However, this means that EVA is also durable enough to handle a large amount of abuse without damage.
+However, this means that EVA is also durable enough to handle much abuse without damage.

 The chemical structure of EVA makes it resistant to many chemical changes that many other materials would suffer from.

 Further, owing to EVA’s sponge-like texture, it is prone to absorb impacts rather than tear or sheer when handled roughly.

 Trekking poles with EVA grips can handle much more abuse when compared to cork poles.

 EVA foam grips will generally last a thru-hike.
 Their foam is firm in the way few other materials are.